 If you want to feel like you're getting A LOT for your money, and let's be honest, neither a holiday at an Ikos resort or at Sani is going to be cheap, then I think you'll get this feeling easier and quicker at an Ikos resort.
 I certainly did.
 There's just something so relaxing not worrying or even thinking about how much your hotel bill is going up with each room service order or sundowner drinks session, not to mention all the extras our kids enjoyed.

 The only thing we had to add up during our stay at Ikos Dassia was the kids club fees for our under-4-year-old and the babysitting fees, which we paid in cash anyway.

 As we're talking about getting a good deal, it's worth knowing each resort offers you a 10% returning discount BUT this is not interchangeable between the two resorts, sadly.

 So looking at all the above, you would think that Ikos "wins" for us in any Ikos vs Sani comparison, however, this is not the case!
-You'll note from the introduction that we're planning our third visit to Sani in three years, although I have to say that this is partly because the accommodation we wanted for the dates we need wasn't available at any of the Ikos resorts.
+You'll note from the introduction that we're planning our third visit to Sani, although I have to say that this is partly because the accommodation we wanted for the dates we need wasn't available at any of the Ikos resorts.
 Either way, we plan on having another Ikos holiday again in the future, for certain!